 Is the Simpson Pressure Washer Worth the Money?

-For the price, the MegaShot is a good direct drive power washer for a painter or a homeowner.
+For the price, the is a good direct drive power washer for a painter, or a homeowner.
 For my painting business, it suits my needs.
-Most of my painting projects are inside, so spending a couple thousand dollars on a fancy belt drive pump is overkill, but if you plan to do a lot of pressure washing, a belt driven pump will last longer than direct drive.
+Most of the painting I do is interior, so spending a couple thousand dollars on a fancy power washer is overkill, but if you plan to do a lot of pressure washing, a belt driven pump will last longer than direct drive.
+Simpson MegaShot

 The main disadvantages I have encountered are mostly design flaws, especially the weird location of the pull cord and water inlet connector.
 A separate detergent tank would be nice, but the siphon tube works well.
 Once the tube is connected to the pump, using the black cleaning tip automatically siphons the cleaner through the machine for cleaning.
 When you're done cleaning, simply disconnect the siphon hose and remove the cleaner tip.